Liga de Expansión MX

+Liga de Expansión MX, officially named as Liga BBVA Expansión MX for sponsorship reasons, is a professional association football league in Mexico and the second level of the Mexican football league system.
+It has 15 participating clubs, the season is divided into two short tournaments (Apertura and Clausura), the champions of each tournament are decided by a final phase (Liguilla).

-The Liga de Expansión MX, also known as Liga de Desarrollo (Liga BBVA Expansión MX for sponsorship reasons), is a Mexican football league founded in 2020 as part of the Mexican Football Federation's "Stabilization Project", which has the primary objective of rescuing the financially troubled teams from the Ascenso MX and prevent the disappearance of a second-tier league in Mexico, for which there will be no promotion and relegation for six years.
+The Campeón de Campeones de Liga de Expansión MX is the division's super cup between the Apertura and Clausura champions.

+Founded in 2020 as part of the FMF's Stabilization Project, which has the primary objective of rescuing the financially troubled teams from the Ascenso MX and prevent the disappearance of a second level league in Mexico.
 The project also attempts for Liga MX and former Ascenso MX teams to consolidate stable projects with strong administration, finances, and infrastructure.

+Atlante is the most successful club with 3 titles, followed by Tapatío with 2 titles.
+In all, seven clubs have won the Liga de Expansión MX at least once.

 History

-On 20 February 2020, the presidents of the Liga MX clubs, the Ascenso MX clubs and Mexican Football Federation executives had a meeting, in which different topics were discussed with the intent of strengthening the two main leagues in the country.
+On 20 February 2020, the presidents of the Liga MX clubs, the Ascenso MX clubs and the FMF executives had a meeting, in which different topics were discussed with the intent of strengthening the two main leagues in the country.

 On 26 June 2020, the league was officially presented, with the participation of 16 teams: Alebrijes de Oaxaca, Atlante, Atlético Morelia, Cancún, Celaya, Cimarrones de Sonora, Correcaminos UAT, Dorados de Sinaloa, Leones Negros UdeG, Mineros de Zacatecas, Tampico Madero, and Venados F.C. as Ascenso MX teams.
 Pumas Tabasco and Tapatío entered to the league as Liga MX affiliates.
 Finally, on 17 July 2020, Tepatitlán and Tlaxcala were invited as Liga Premier expansion teams.